 Transport is a huge contributor to green-house gas emissions.
 However, the regular call for public ownership of this kind of transport – usually lumped-in with investment/ownership of public mass transit – can have unintended consequences that undermine its green policy credentials.

-When production is not planned and/or publicly owned, socializing the costs of freight transport results in and incentive away from relocating production to be near consumption – something that is necessary to reduce emissions from trade.
-It is clear that allowing the private market to decide where things should be made under free trade rules, labour costs, and costs of environmental regulation compliance is not climate friendly.
+When production is not planned and/or not publicly owned, socializing the costs of freight transport results in an incentive that pushes away from relocating production to be near consumption – something that is necessary to reduce emissions from trade.
+It is clear that allowing the private market to decide where things should be made under free trade rules, comparative labour costs, and international differential costs of environmental regulation compliance is not climate friendly.
+It simply results in offshoring to the lowest cost production.
 Subsidizing costs of transport make this worse.
 This can be counter-intuitive to some on the left as it is the opposite of greening personal transport through other types of transport infrastructure like public mass transit.

 Integral to the discussion of supply chains is also imperialism – or, the global system that supports economic dependence in the Global South on capitalist production for export.
 Offshoring of production from the advanced capitalist countries is driven by companies seeking-out profits through reduced input costs, subsidized through capitalist states.
 We must deal with this contradiction whenever we talk about subsidizing transport.